reespozzi/ai-academy-platforms/part-2/infrastructure-as-code.md

 ## What is Infrastructure as Code?

-> Managing and provisioning infrastructure through **code** instead of manual processes

 - Write configuration files describing your infrastructure
 - Store them in version control (Git)
 - Run tools to create/update infrastructure automatically